-PSD Interface to a Non-Multiplexed 8-Bit Bus.
+PSD Interface to a Non-Multiplexed, 16-bit Bus

-Figure 20 shows an example of a system using a MCU with a 16-bit non-multiplexed bus and a PSD4235G2V.
+Figure 20 shows an example of a system using an MCU with a 16-bit, non-multiplexed bus and a PSD4256G6V.
 The address bus is connected to the ADIO Port, and the data bus is connected to Ports F and G. Ports F and G are in tri-state mode when the PSD is not accessed by the MCU.
-Should the system address bus exceed sixteen bits, Ports A, B, or C may be used for additional address inputs.
+Should the system address bus exceed sixteen bit, Ports A, B, or C may be used for additional address inputs.